 Perhaps the greatest delight about Monster House is the characters who come with a genuine charm and are nowhere near the easy comic relief characters that usually appear in animated family movies.
 These range from the babysitter (voiced by Maggie Gyllenhaal) with a bored slacker attitude, blackmailing the hero the moment his parents are out the door; the girl scout with snappy capitalistic sensibilities who turns up on the doorstep ready to cut a deal for candy with Maggie Gyllenhaal’s babysitter; the fat kid and his hilariously geekish enthusiasms, especially the scene where he tries to act suave and charming in front of Jenny; the overenthusiastic rookie cop who models his beat cop policing on action movie poses; Nebbercracker who has an uncanny resemblance to Gollum in The Lord of the Rings; and the videogame geek, voiced by no less than Jon Heder of Napoleon Dynamite (2004) fame.
 The filmmakers have made great effort to create three-dimensional characters that have a refreshing modern cynicism and a great likeability in their foibles.
 One of the considerable surprises about the film is also its reversal of sympathies for the character that it initially depicts as the villain.

-Director Gil Kenan subsequently went onto make the muchly underrated live-action fantasy film City of Ember (2008) and the remake of Poltergeist (2015).
+Director Gil Kenan subsequently went onto make the muchly underrated live-action fantasy film City of Ember (2008), the remake of Poltergeist (2015) and A Boy Called Christmas (2021), as well as to co-write Ghostbusters: Afterlife (2021).
 Screenwriter Dan Harmon later went on to create the tv series Community (2009-15) and the animated Rick and Morty (2013– ).